Esgorotg666/ChordDice-V2/replit.md

 # Overview

-Guitar Dice is a freemium web application that generates musical chord progressions for musicians.
-It features a 12x11 grid mapping musical keys to chord types, color-coded for major and minor contexts.
-Users can generate single chords or 4-chord progressions using a virtual dice system.
-The application incorporates a freemium business model with usage limits, ad-supported token generation, subscription upgrades, and a referral program to drive user acquisition and engagement.
-The business vision is to provide a comprehensive tool for musical practice and creation, leveraging a robust monetization strategy and community growth initiatives.
+Guitar Dice is a freemium web application designed to generate musical chord progressions.
+It provides a 12x11 grid mapping musical keys to chord types, enhanced with color-coding for major and minor contexts.
+The application allows users to generate single chords or 4-chord progressions using a virtual dice system.
+Its business model is freemium, featuring usage limits, ad-supported token generation, subscription upgrades, and a referral program to drive user acquisition.
+The vision is to offer a comprehensive tool for musical practice and creation, supported by a robust monetization strategy and community growth initiatives.

 # User Preferences